AdobeDocs/experience-manager-65.en/help/assets/launch.md

 Additionally, if this integration solution is used with AEM Sites, the following configuration also needs to be done:

-* Adobe I/O Console - integration is created for Adobe Launch.
+* [!DNL Adobe I/O] Console - integration is created for Adobe Launch.
 * AEM author node - IMS configuration and Adobe Launch cloud configuration.

 As part of the configuration, be sure you have access to a company in Adobe Experience Cloud that has Adobe Analytics and Adobe Launch already enabled.